ojosproject/docs/docs/url/developers/webdev/members-json.md

 that documentation process is documenting the members of the Ojos Project.

 The Members JSON file includes information about the members.
 It's just casual stuff like names and emails.
-However, we use this file for presented who contributed to our project.
+However, we use this file to showcase who contributed to our project.

 ## The Protocol